tkumata/rkllm-cli/README.md

 ### Commands

 - Type your message and press Enter to send
+- Use arrow keys to move the cursor across lines; text is inserted at the cursor.
+Shift+Enter (or Ctrl+J) inserts a newline.
 - Type `exit` or `quit` to end the session
 - Press `Ctrl+C and Ctrl+C` to interrupt and exit